 Pavement Management Program:

-City of Sammamish’s overlay program provides major street maintenance for 167 centerline miles of roadway.
+City of Sammamish’s overlay program provides major street maintenance of roadway.
 This maintenance include street overlays, pavement rehabilitation, curb and sidewalk repair and appropriate Americans with Disabilities (ADA) retrofit work.
 Pavement overlay projects also replace pavement markings and vehicle detection loops for traffic signals.
 For its annual overlay program, the city allocates a certain amount of dollars each year to pave roadways.
 This year the City allocated $3,750.000.00

 What is the overlay and its process?